eslachance/enmap-docs/blog-posts/reason.md

 The reasoning behind removing all other providers and keeping sqlite was for specific features and capabilities inherent to the module I'm using, better-sqlite3.

-* better-sqlite3 is, as I mention, _syncroneous_ , which means, no callbacks, no promises.
+* better-sqlite3 is, as I mention, _synchronous_ , which means, no callbacks, no promises.
 Just straight-up "make a request and it does it before the next line".
 No more need for "waiting" for things, resolving promises, etc.
 * The sync nature of better-sqlite3 means I can add an autoFetch feature.
 I can simply say "If the key isn't there, try to get the data", without requiring the user to resolve a promise.
 This is awesome.
 * By the same token, I can also add simple things like "get all keys in the database" using a _getter_.
 This means you can do `enmap.indexes` and this is actually querying the database seamlessly without the user really knowing it does that.
 Same for `enmap.count` and other features I'm planning.